DavidGTHB/PortfolioSite/_posts/2022-08-14-Book-Challenge-Reviews.md

 ### 2. The Hero of Ages

 The finale of the first Mistborn trilogy, *The Hero of Ages* was a satisfying ending to the series.
 Sanderson is very creative with the hard rules of his magic system here, in a way that makes revelations feel earned and gives the reader the chance to figure things out on their own.
-Let down a little by the nebulous primary antagonist, I would still heartily recommend the mistborn trilogy if you like the sound of competent, realistic characters standing up against impossible odds.
+Let down a little by the nebulous primary antagonist, I would still heartily recommend the mistborn trilogy if you like the idea of competent, realistic characters standing up against impossible odds.
 **7.5/10**

 ### 1. The Eye of the World

 My clear personal favourite.
 An obviously Tolkien inspired journey, *The Eye of the World* has expert pacing, strong characters and an absorbing setting.
 It was a refreshing change from the more strict, relentless *Gardens of the Moon* and *Hero of Ages*.
-It elegantly endears you to its protagonists in a way reminiscient of, but in my opinion superior to, *The Fellowship of the Ring*.
-A classic feeling epic fantasy story that I can't wait to explore more of.
+It endears you to its protagonists in a way reminiscient of*The Fellowship of the Ring* but with a more grounded, human approach.
+A classic-feeling epic fantasy story that I can't wait to explore more of.
 **9/10**

 ---